 In order to drive most commercial tractor trailers, you will need a Class A Commercial Driver's License (CDL).
 Passing the CDL exam is required to drive a truck in every state.
 The CDL test is designed to ensure that commercial drivers are experts in their field and meet all medical and safety requirements.
 To take the CDL exam and receive an unrestricted interstate CDL, you must meet the following requirements:

 - Provide a Medical Examiner's Report showing that you're healthy enough to drive a truck

 - Have a valid Social Security Card

-If you meet the above requirements, 160 Driving Academy will help you prepare for your test in any of our 25+ training locations across the Midwest.
+If you meet the above requirements, 160 Driving Academy will help you prepare for your test in any of our 25+ training locations across the USA.
 If you are over 21 and have had no felonies, DUIs, or drug arrests in over 10 years, a commercial trucking company will likely offer you full tuition reimbursement upon graduation.
 Read on to learn more!

 Preparing for the CDL Test

 160 will prepare you for the written and driving portions of your commercial truck driving test with the following training:

 - 120 Hours Behind the Wheel, Driving on Local and Interstate Roads

 After your classes are finished, you will take your driving test on the same roads and courses where you trained.
 We give you every advantage you need to pass your CDL exam and start the career of your dreams!
 Don't delay any longer; fill out our online form to get started.
 Check out our Facebook for more information on 160 or the CDL test, or go ahead and call us to choose your training at any of our convenient school locations in Illinois, Michigan, Ohio, Wisconsin, Missouri, and Indiana!